cvdlab/LinearAlgebraicRepresentation.jl/docs/src/mapper.md

 ```

-Convensional names for the arrays of vertice, faces and edges:
+Conventional names for the arrays of vertices, faces and edges:

 ```julia
 julia> V,FV,EV = square